-Eighty two million people visit Spain every year (though 2020 was definitely an exception) and it’s a fair bet that most of them head south for the beaches.
+Eighty two million people visit Spain every year and it’s a fair bet that most of them head south for the beaches.

 But there is also a greener Spain, lofty pine-clad mountains, tumbling streams and lakes, spectacular vistas and fascinating history.